nanjalaruth/MHC-Imputation-Accuracy/README.md

 3. [Singularity](https://sylabs.io/guides/3.0/user-guide/installation.html)

 **N/B** You do not need to install any other tool as `singularity` profile will download the singularity image from https://quay.io/nanjalaruth/impute-hla

+## Preparing Input files
+1. Target Genotype file

+The input file must be a VCF file.
+As the work focuses on the HLA region, you are required to only use SNPs in chr6:29-34Mb.
+Thus, you can portably prepare only those SNPs in that region as input file.
+SNP2HLA uses

+2. Reference panel

+The workflow focuses on running the data on a pre built European reference panel and reference panels that are built in the process of running the pipeline.
+To custom make a reference panel, a HLA type file and SNP genotype file are required.
+The pipeline thus requires a HLA type file and SNP genotype file to make the reference panel.

+I focused on 4  custom made reference panels; 1kg-All, 1kg-Gwd, 1kg-Afr, H3Africa.
+The 1kg-Gwd and 1kg-Afr are a subset of 1kg-All.
+In case you have a similar dataset, assign the path to the file with the subpopulation rsids to the flag termed `subpop_ids`.
+This is to bypass the need to get a vcf file that matches the subsetted population.

+If you are working with populations that are not linked, provide the paths to the SNP genotype vcf file as demonstrated in the `genotype_files` flag in the test.config file.
+If you have multiple files, you could assign them to the same flag by creating more lists like what has been done with the sample dataset.
+Also provide the path to the HLA type file as shown in the `hlatype_files` flag within the test.config file.

 ## Running the pipeline
 There are 2 ways to run the pipeline: